-The pro membership starts at €2.69 per month and unlocks unlimited webcam streaming, wave replays, spot calibration options, live wave buoy data, enhanced iOS and Android apps, ad advertising-free browsing.
+The pro membership starts at €2.69 per month and unlocks unlimited webcam streaming, wave replays, spot calibration options, live wave buoy data, enhanced iOS and Android apps, and ad advertising-free browsing.

 Windguru was founded in 2006 by Vaclav Hornik in the Czech Republic.